Join Us!

 Chicory root is definitely having a modern moment, but it’s been millennia that physicians, botanists and even poets have been singing its praises.
 And while an aeon of indigenous knowledge from across the world supports the skills of this superfood, today’s Western world loves receipts.
 So let’s get into the compounds, mechanisms and studies that support the many health benefits of chicory:

 Over 100 distinct bioactive compounds have been identified in the chicory plant, most of which are concentrated in the roots.
 The main one you’ll hear is the fiber inulin, which is a known MVP for organic gut support, but there are a bunch of other good things going on in there, too.
-Pharmacological activities of chicory that are supported my modern science include:
+Bioactivities of chicory that are supported my modern science include:

 The tannins and lactones in the chicory root have shown distinct benefits to digestion and gut biome in studies on grazing animals.
 Benefits include reduced gastrointestinal disorders and increased digestive function.
 Chicory root supplements have also shown an anti-worm ability in several types of grazing mammals, and gastroprotective properties in rats.